 Place2Be provides emotional and therapeutic services in primary and secondary schools, building children's resilience through talking, creative work and play.

-Place2Be works with 282 primary and secondary schools, reaching a school population of 116,000 children, helping them to cope with wide-ranging and often complex social issues including bullying, bereavement, domestic violence, family breakdown, neglect and trauma.For more information please visit place 2 be website
+Place2Be works with 282 primary and secondary schools, reaching a school population of 116,000 children, helping them to cope with wide-ranging and often complex social issues including bullying, bereavement, domestic violence, family breakdown, neglect and trauma.For more information please visit our place 2 be page

 The Prince’s Trust was launched in 1976 by His Royal Highness, The Prince of Wales, to provide the UK’s most disadvantaged young people with an alternative to a life of hardship.
 Those helped are often suffering a crisis in self-esteem and tremendous barriers, such as depression or anxiety, living with a disability, growing up in care, or leaving prison.
 The Trust’s programmes give them the means and inspiration to stabilise their circumstances and achieve independence through education, employment, or even by starting their own business.